 When you have reviewed the test Pulse and everything looks good, by selecting Save Pulse your Pulse will be created.

-Now the Bell 🔔 symbol in the upper right will turn blue indicating there is an active Pulse for this insight.
+Now the Bell 🔔 symbol in the upper right will turn blue indicating there is an active Pulse for this report.

-You can even add more Pulses for the same insight using the steps described above (e.g. create a weekly Pulse in addition to the monthly one for different recipients).
+You can even add more Pulses for the same report using the steps described above (e.g. create a weekly Pulse in addition to the monthly one for different recipients).

 Here are a couple of examples of how your HR and Project Management teams can take advantage of Pulses: